-The Israeli electricity market is dominated by the IEC, which manufactures and sells most of the electricity consumed in Israel and by the Palestinian Authority and had an installed capacity of approximately 10.5 GW as of the end of 2022 (based on the Israeli Electricity Sector Report, published by the Israeli Electricity Authority in September 2023).
-According to such report, in 2022 the installed capacity of the IEC represented 48% of the total installed capacity in the Israeli market, the actual electricity production of the IEC represented 51% of the actual electricity production in the Israeli market and the IEC's market share in the supply segment represented 69% of the supply segment of the Israeli market, with the remainder represented by the independent power producers.
+The Israeli electricity market is divided into several segments: manufacturing, transmission, distribution, supply and management.
+The market is dominated by the IEC, which fully controls the transmission and distribution segments and previously manufactured and sold most of the electricity consumed in Israel and by the Palestinian Authority.
+The IEC is still the largest manufacturer of electricity in Israel and had an installed capacity of approximately 10.5 GW as of the end of 2023 (based on the Israeli Electricity Sector Report, published by the Israeli Electricity Authority in September 2024).
+According to such report, in 2023 the installed capacity of the IEC represented 44% of the total installed capacity in the Israeli market (23.7 GW).
+In 2023, the actual electricity production of the IEC represented 46% of the actual electricity production in the Israeli market and the IEC's market share in the supply segment represented 67% of the supply segment of the Israeli market, with the remainder represented by the independent power producers.
 The IEC controls both the transmission network (for long-distance transmittal of electricity) and the distribution network (for transmittal of electricity to the end users).
+The Israeli Electricity Authority predicts that the IEC's actual production will represent approximately 23% of the electricity manufactured in Israel in 2030.
 In recent years, various private manufacturers received energy production licenses from the Israeli Electricity Authority.
 During 2015, Israel's largest private power plant, Dalia Power Energies Ltd., was commissioned with installed capacity of approximately 900 MW.
+In 2024, the market model regulation of the supply segment, which enables consumers to purchase electricity from private manufacturers, became effective and regulation enabling private consumers without "smart meters" to purchase electricity from private suppliers also came into effect.
+In recent years, the Israeli Electricity Authority granted licenses to suppliers who are not manufacturers to supply electricity to consumers.
+These steps are expected to increase competition in the supply segment.
+For more information, see Section 1.7 below.